Mark Ingram RB NO 3 Days8 Comments

 Mark Ingram RB NO 13 Days

-Ingram (hand) is probable for Sunday's game against Detroit.
+Ingram (ankle/toe) is probable for Sunday's game against Carolina.

-Ingram (hand) was a full participant in practice Thursday, the Saints' official site reports.
+Ingram (ankle/toe) practiced in a limited basis Wednesday, the Saints' official site reports.

 Mark Ingram RB NO 20 Days